SchwarzIT/hypermatch/README.md

 # Documentation
 ## Example Event

-An event is a list of field, expressible as a JSON object.
-Here is an example:
+An event is represented as a JSON object with various fields.
+Here’s a sample event:

 ```javascript
 {